Detroit Department of Transportation: Department of Street Railways

-The DDOT began its life as the Department of Street Railways (DSR) in 1922 after the municipalization of the privately owned Detroit United Railway (DUR), which had controlled much of Detroit's mass transit operations since its incorporation in 1901.
+DDOT began as the Department of Street Railways (DSR) in 1922 with the municipalization of the privately owned Detroit United Railway (DUR), which had controlled much of Detroit's mass transit operations since its incorporation in 1901.
 The DSR added bus service when it created the Motorbus Division in 1925.
 At the height of its operation in 1941, the DSR operated 20 streetcar lines with 910 streetcars.
 By 1952, only four streetcar lines remained: Woodward, Gratiot, Michigan and Jefferson.
-Streetcar services was discontinued in April 1956 with the decommissioning of the Woodward line.
-The DSR formally became the DDOT in 1974 under the Detroit City Charter.
+Streetcar services were discontinued in April 1956 with the decommissioning of the Woodward line.
+The DSR formally became DDOT in 1974.

+DDOT logo used from 1974 to 2007.
+Used as an alternate logo until 2018.